Crelle490/linear_actuator_calibration_kridtbot/README.md

 # linear_actuator_calibration_kridtbot
 [![Ask DeepWiki](https://devin.ai/assets/askdeepwiki.png)](https://deepwiki.com/Crelle490/linear_actuator_calibration_kridtbot/tree/main)

 This ROS 2 package provides a node for the automatic calibration of linear actuators on the Kridtbot mobile robot.
-The calibration routine determines the physical limits of the actuators by monitoring joint effort (torque) and establishes a new zero reference position for each actuator.
+The calibration routine determines the physical limits of the actuators by monitoring joint effort (torque) and establishes a new zero reference position for each actuator

 ## Prerequisites